TAILOR-UoB/new_ways_of_publishing/booksource/introduction/open-courses.md

 ## Open Code

-As indicated for the datasets, publishing the code of the teaching material online does not entitle the way in which the course material can be used.
+As indicated for the datasets, publishing the code of the training material online does not entitle the way in which the course material can be used.
 When the course is created it is automatically protected by copyright.
 The course source code material without a license can not be used.
 It is important then to